OctopusDeploy/docs/docs/administration/high-availability/configure/octopus-with-active-directory.md

 ---
-title: Configure HA Octopus without Domain Services
+title: Configure Octopus High-Availability with Active Directory
-description: This section includes how to configure Octopus in High-Availability without Domain Services
+description: This section includes how to configure Octopus in High-Availability with Active Directory
 position: 20
-hideInThisSectionHeader: true
 ---

 ## Octopus server nodes